Buying real estate in the Dominican Republic?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in the Dominican Republic versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-Can Americans easily buy property, and how does that process work?
+Can Americans buy property in the Dominican Republic, and how does the process work?

 It's something we develop in our Dominican Republic property pack.